A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT: Mathematical Preliminaries

+In Ref.~\cite{MS10} the authors proved the existence of an isometric embedding of any globally hyperbolic manifold in to a higher dimensional Minkowski space $\mathbb{L}^N$.
+First, we define a smooth embedded submanifold of a linear space $\mathcal{E}$ of dimension $N$, \cite[Defintion 3.10.]{boumaye}.\footnote{For example the Minkowski space $\mathbb{L}^N$ and the Euclidean space $\R^n$ fall into this category.} \begin{definition} (\textbf{Embedded submanifold}) Let $\mathcal{E}$ be a linear space of dimension $N$.
+A non-empty subset $\mathcal{M}$ of $\mathcal{E}$ is a (smooth) embedded submanifold of $\mathcal{E}$ of dimension $d=N-k$ if for some $k\geq1$ and, for each $X\in\mathcal{M}$, there exists a neighbourhood $U$ of $X$ in $\mathcal{E}$ and a smooth function $F:U\rightarrow \R^k$ such that $\,$ \begin{enumerate} \item if $X$ is in $U$, then $F(X)=0$ if and only if $X\in \mathcal{M}$; and $\,$ \item $\text{rank}\,\,DF(X)=k$.$\,$ \end{enumerate} Such a function $F$ is called a \textbf{local defining function} for $\mathcal{M}$ at $X$. \end{definition}

-The Nash embedding theorem states that every Riemannian manifold (compact or not) can be isometrically embedded in $\mathbb{R}^m$ for some large enough $m$.
+The Nash embedding theorem states that every Riemannian manifold (compact or not) can be isometrically embedded in $\mathbb{R}^N$ for some large enough $N$.
 The authors in Ref.~\cite{MS10} extended this result to Lorentzian manifolds that are stably causal with a steep temporal function, i.e.\ a smooth function $\tau$ such that $g(\nabla\tau,\nabla\tau)\leq-1$.
-In particular, one can prove that \textit{any} globally hyperbolic spacetime $(M,g)$ admits a steep temporal function $\tau$ and, so, a Cauchy orthogonal decomposition, i.e.\
+In particular, one can prove that \textit{any} globally hyperbolic spacetime $(\mathcal{M},g)$ admits a steep temporal function $\tau$ and thus a Cauchy orthogonal decomposition, i.e.\

-where $\beta>0$ is a function on $M$, $g_{\tau}$ is a Riemannian metric on $\Sigma_{\tau}:=\{\tau\}\times\Sigma$ smoothly varying with $\tau$, with upper bounded function $\beta$.
-And it is exactly on those spacetime in which quantum field theories are rigorously defined.
+where $\beta>0$ is a function on $\mathcal{M}$, $g_{\tau}$ is a Riemannian metric on $\Sigma_{\tau}:=\{\tau\}\times\Sigma$ smoothly varying with $\tau$, with upper bounded function $\beta$.
+And it is exactly in those spacetimes in which quantum field theories are rigorously defined.
 The theorem that establishes the embedding is the following, \cite[Theorem 1.1]{MS10}.

-\begin{theorem} Let $(M,g)$ be a Lorentzian manifold.
-The following assertions are equivalent: $\,$\\ \begin{enumerate} \item $(M,g)$ admits a isometric embedding in $L^N$ for some $N\in \N$.$\,$\\ \item $(M,g)$ is a stably causal spacetime with a {\em steep temporal function}, i.e., a smooth function $\tau$ such that $g(\nabla \tau, \nabla \tau)\leq -1$. \end{enumerate}
+\begin{theorem} Let $(\mathcal{M},g)$ be a Lorentzian manifold.
+The following assertions are equivalent:$\,$\\ \begin{enumerate} \item $(\mathcal{M},g)$ admits a isometric embedding in $\mathbb{L}^N$ for some $N\in \N$.$\,$\\ \item $(\mathcal{M},g)$ is a stably causal spacetime with a {\em steep temporal function}, i.e., a smooth function $\tau$ such that $g(\nabla \tau, \nabla \tau)\leq -1$. \end{enumerate}

-\end{theorem} This theorem is used in the following to define translations.
-In particular, we choose a local coordinate system for the globally hyperbolic manifold $(M,g)$ and one for the embedding space.
-Hence, let the local coordinate basis expanded in terms of the metric $g$ be given by